Mother 3

 (1939) A heartbeat, with ominous background noise.
 It's just the same thing over and over.
 It has no BPM data, so it couldn't have been a battle theme.
 It does, however, sound similar to the intro of the Masked Man's battle theme.

 (1911) An alternate version of Run, My Dog, Run!, sometimes called Fetch, My Dog, Fetch!
-It's a bit shorter.
+Given the general tone, it's theorized that this may have been a leftover from the mine cart sequence present in the N64 version.

 (81) An alternate, slightly calmer version of The Green Train's Fun, Too!